Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 Wanna make a super easy but comfy and cute skirt?
-This paper bag skirt tutorial is just perfect for you!
+This paper bag skirt is just perfect for you!
 Great beginners project if you’re looking for sewing ideas for beginners!

-Easy Paper Bag Skirt Sewing Idea
+Paper Bag Skirt

 I love making clothes for my little girl, mainly because I don’t have time to create complicated garments but also because these type of sewing ideas for beginners are so rewarding.
 My heart fills with joy when I see my gorgeous munchkin wearing what these humble hands created!

-This paper bag skirt is so sweet and cute and it’s perfect for an active girl since there’s enough room to move, so comfortable!
+This paperbag skirt is so sweet and cute and it’s perfect for an active girl since there’s enough room to move, so comfortable!
 It’s also super simple to make since the skirt is basically a tube, gathered at the waist.
 One of the best sewing ideas for beginners or as a last minute project!

-You will noticed that in my tutorial I used a French seam to finish the sides of this skirt and also I used bias tape to finish the seam at the waist.
+You will noticed that in my tutorial I used a French seam to finish the sides of this skirt and also that I used bias tape to finish the seam at the waist.
 I really love a concealed seam and even though French seams used to mean nothing to me, I’ve grown to actually love them, I think they’re sophisticated and elegant and I will probably use them in many of my projects.
 You can of course finish your seams just the way you like it, whatever works for you!
 Now let’s go see how to make a paper bag skirt!

-Paper Bag Skirt Tutorial
+Paper Bag Skirt Pattern

 - 2 strips of fabric of same type (I used 100% cotton, similar here)